 What to Serve with Air Fryer Salmon

-- Air Fry Salmon and Asparagus.
+- Asparagus.
 Asparagus and salmon are a classic pairing.
 While the salmon is in the air fryer, prepare this fast Grilled Asparagus or Roasted Asparagus, or make Air Fryer Asparagus.

-- Air Fryer Salmon and Vegetables.
+- Other Vegetables.
 You can pair any veggie with salmon.
 For a comfort-food dinner, try Oven Roasted Potatoes or Roasted Fingerling Potatoes.
 For something green, Roasted Broccoli and Sauteed Brussels Sprouts are excellent.

-- Air Fryer Salmon with Salad.
+- Salad.
 Salad is an ideal side dish with salmon.
 Ramen Salad or Asian Noodle Salad would pair perfectly.